-6. Diabetes Prevention Program Expansion

-Enrollment with weight loss milestone attainment in Anthem CA Diabetes Prevention Program has increased 239% from year 1 (7/2016-7/2017) to Year 2 (8/2017-7/2018).

-7. Palliative Care Program

-• Anthem has deployed an intensive palliative care case management approach in partnership with Aspire beginning in July 2018 and have enrolled over 100 members.
-The program includes claims based identification of eligible members, multi-channel engagement outreach to both member and their physician, and implementation of palliative support appropriate for the member's needs.
+- 4. Diabetes Prevention Program Expansion - Enrollment with weight loss milestone attainment in Anthem CA Diabetes Prevention Program has increased 79% from year 2 (7/2017-7/2018) to Year 3 (8/2018-7/2019). - 5.
+Palliative Care Program - Anthem has deployed an intensive palliative care case management approach in partnership with Aspire which began 2018 and has expanded in 2019. - The program includes claims based identification of eligible members, multi-channel engagement outreach to both member and their physician, and implementation of palliative support appropriate for the member's needs.
 Both telephonic and home based palliative care are offered depending on the situation.